datacarpentry/socialsci-workshop/index.md

 >
 {: .prereq}

 This lesson is taught using R as the base language.
-Materials for teaching with Python are in development and are marked as "beta" in the table below.
+Materials for teaching with Python are in development.

 # Workshop Overview